cloudvista/precision-ai/readme.md

-## Comprehensive Full-Fidelity Continuity of Veteran Health Data in
+## Comprehensive Full-Fidelity Access of VISTA data in
 Modern Mainstream Cloud-Native Database to Enable Precision AI and Analytics